Ceiba State Forest

-Ceiba State Forest (Spanish: Bosque Estatal de Ceiba), also referred to as the Ceiba State Reserve (Spanish: Reserva Estatal de Ceiba), is a mangrove forest and nature reserve located in the eastern coast of Puerto Rico, in the municipalities of Ceiba and Fajardo.
+Ceiba State Forest (Spanish: Bosque Estatal de Ceiba), which also includes the Ceiba Nature Reserve (Reserva Natural de Ceiba), is a mangrove forest and nature reserve located in the eastern coast of Puerto Rico, in the municipalities of Ceiba and Fajardo.
 The forest extends over 350 acres and is mostly made of mangrove forests which are habitat to a large number of bird species.
-Although named Ceiba State Forest, the forest is not home to the large ceiba tree (Ceiba pentandra), and it is actually named after the municipality it is located in.
-In addition to the mangrove forests, the reserve also includes coastal zones that comprise sandy beaches and coral reefs found in both the Ceiba and Fajardo sections.
+Although named Ceiba State Forest, the forest is not home to the large ceiba tree (Ceiba pentandra), and it is actually named after one of the municipalities it is located in.
+In addition to the mangrove forests, the reserve also includes coastal zones that comprise sandy beaches and coral reefs which can be found in both the Ceiba and Fajardo sections.

+The Medio Mundo y Daguao Protected Natural Area, managed by the Conservation Trust of Puerto Rico (Para la Naturaleza), is also located within the forest reserve boundaries.
+Playa Los Machos is a popular white sand beach and snorkeling site located within the reserve.

 History

 A portion of the reserve was transferred to the Roosevelt Roads Naval Station in 1941.

 The forest's ecological value has been recognized since 1918, when Puerto Rico governor Arthur Yager proclaimed and designated mora than 800 acres of coastal mangrove forest between the municipalities of Fajardo and Naguabo.

 In 1941, the Puerto Rican government transferred a large portion of this zone and granted it to the federal government for the development of Roosevelt Roads Naval Station.
 In 1979, the Puerto Rico Department of Natural and Environmental Resources (DRNA) then designated the remaining portion as an irreplaceable forest reserve based on its biological, cultural and historical importance and legacy through executive order OE-1996-57.
 After Roosevelt Roads was closed down there have been pushes to integrate sections of the former naval station and of the Punta Figueras area into the state forest.

+The forest was recognized as an Important Bird Area by BirdLife International in 2007 due to its importance as a biodiverse wetland habitat for numerous marine and terrestrial bird species.
+The nature reserve designated portion of the state forest is categorized as 1a strict nature reserve by the International Union for Conservation of Nature.